robertobucher/pysimCoder/README.md

 ![Screenshot_2021-10-31_07-16-53](https://user-images.githubusercontent.com/8348158/139570719-132cbe3c-190f-401b-b754-003959d08f5a.png)

 A Virtual Machine (Virtual Box) is available.
 Please write to me to get the address and password to download it.
-Otherwise it is possible to download a docker image with a Debian distro + pysimcoder (see the bottom of this README how to get it)

 It is also possible to get a docker image with pysimCoder using